Shipping to the UAE

 Having been in the removals industry since 1871 and shipped to various locations around the world, White & Company have the expertise to achieve any international move.
-As founder members of the three major industry regulators, FIDI, BAR and OMNI, you can rest assured that your belongings are in safe hands!
+As members of the three major industry regulators, FIDI, BAR and OMNI, you can rest assured that your belongings are in safe hands!

 Why Move to UAE?